 The person at the center of this case

-Multiple victims - individuals, companies, and government entities defrauded in telecommunications scheme
+Multiple victims - telecom companies, individuals, and government entities

-Justice for Multiple victims - individuals, companies, and government entities defrauded in telecommunications scheme — the trail went cold in 2012, but the truth hasn't.
+Justice for Multiple victims - telecom companies, individuals, and government entities — the trail went cold in 2012, but the truth hasn't.

 Start here

-Where is Noor Aziz Uddin currently located?
-He was last known in Saudi Arabia but may travel to UAE, Italy, Malaysia, or Pakistan.
+Where is Noor Aziz Uddin currently hiding?
+Intelligence suggests Saudi Arabia, but he may have traveled to UAE, Italy, Malaysia, or Pakistan.

 Noor Aziz Uddin is wanted for his role in an international telecommunications fraud scheme that defrauded victims of over $50 million between 2008 and 2012.
-The conspiracy involved unauthorized computer access and identity theft across multiple countries including the United States, Pakistan, Philippines, Saudi Arabia, and others.
-He was last known to be in Saudi Arabia and remains at large, with a federal arrest warrant issued in June 2012.
+The scheme involved unauthorized computer access and identity theft across multiple countries including the United States, Pakistan, Philippines, Saudi Arabia, and others.
+Despite a federal arrest warrant issued in June 2012, Uddin remains at large and is believed to be hiding in the Middle East or Asia.

 Try asking